Skin Condition That Michael Jackson Had

 Protect Your Skin from the Sun

 Sun protection is crucial for individuals with vitiligo.
-The depigmented areas of skin are more vulnerable to sun damage and sunburn.
+Plus, the depigmented areas of skin are more vulnerable to sun damage and sunburn.
 Use a broad-spectrum sunscreen with an SPF of 30 or higher on all exposed skin, and reapply it every two hours, especially when outdoors.
 Wear protective clothing, such as long sleeves, hats, and sunglasses, to further shield your skin from the sun.

 Consider Topical Corticosteroids